We honor our 1966 classmates who served so bravely in the military.

 Left Richland the day after graduation in 1966 for the U.S. Naval Station in Treasure Island, CA, to await assignment.
 I was assigned to a VAH Squadron on Whidbey Island then to NAS Marimar, CA, until heading to Vietnam's Gulf of Tonkin combat zone with an F4 Phantom fighter squadron.
 I worked in the Ready Room (E4).

-Jim COUCH (RIP 6/18/16) Jim joined the Army after graduating from high school.
+JIM COUCH Jr. (RIP 6/18/16) Jim joined the Army after graduating from high school.
 After training he was sent to Vietnam as a supply clerk.
 Following his discharge he was never in good health and was in and out of various military hospitals for the rest of his life.

 U. S. Army from 1968 - 1971.
 I attended signal school for eight months at Ft.
 Monmouth, NJ, and trained as a radar repairman.
 I was in Vietnam (3 & 4 corp.) with the 1st Cav. and 168th Aviation Group from 3/69 - 3/70 as a Ground Surveillance Radar Repairman.
 I received a Purple Heart while our attachment was stationed with the Navy river boats (PBRs) on the Cambodian border.